 - Opportunity for Research: Masters students have many opportunities to get involved in research and present at conferences with faculty and doctoral students.

-Dr. Jennie Park-Taylor recently discussed the School Counseling program in depth with Linda Horisk, Assistant Dean of Admissions.
+Dr. Joe Ponterrotto and three Mental Health Counseling students recently discussed the in-depth with Linda Horisk, Assistant Dean of Admissions.

 Where Can I Get Information on Financial Aid?

 Graduate aid is separated into grants and loans from various sources: school-based aid (i.e. aid from GSE), federal aid, and external funding.

 - GSE Aid: If you indicated that you are interested in GSE Financial Aid on your application, you will receive an email detailing the financial aid offer from GSE.
 Our aid comes in the form of scholarships and graduate assistantships.
 If you have questions about GSE aid, contact Anisa Sanchez at firstname.lastname@example.org.